uraimo/buildSwiftOnARM/README.md

 1. Launch `clone.sh` that will install the required dependencies (_git cmake ninja-build clang-3.8 python uuid-dev libicu-dev icu-devtools libbsd-dev libedit-dev libxml2-dev libsqlite3-dev swig libpython-dev libncurses5-dev pkg-config libblocksruntime-dev libcurl4-openssl-dev autoconf libtool systemtap-sdt-dev libcurl4-openssl-dev libz-dev_), fix clang links and clone apple/swift with all its dependecies.

-2. Run `checkoutRelease.sh` that will select the current release (5.0) and apply the needed patches.
-These patches cover the basic Raspi2/3 with Xenial case, but I've had many reports of successful build on different setups, but beware, additional patches could  be needed on different boards/OSs.
+2. Run `checkoutRelease.sh` that will select the current release (5.0.1) and apply the needed patches.

 3. Once done, start the build with `build.sh`.

-4. Once the build completes a few hours later, you'll have a `swift-5.0.tgz` archive containing the whole Swift compiler distribution.
+4. Once the build completes a few hours later, you'll have a `swift-5.0.1.tgz` archive containing the whole Swift compiler distribution.
 Once decompressed you'll find the Swift binaries under `usr/bin`.

 I recommend to perform all these operations in a permanent background `tmux` or `screen` session (`CTRL+B d` to detach from the session and `tmux a` to reattach to it when you ssh again into the RaspberryPi).

-Additional steps could be required in some cases (on a RaspberryPi 1 or for Raspbian) [check the latest ARM posts on my blog for additional info](https://www.uraimo.com/category/raspberry/).
+Additional steps could be required in some cases [check the latest ARM posts on my blog for additional info](https://www.uraimo.com/category/raspberry/).

 To build a different release than the one currently configured in the script, open `checkoutRelease.sh` and `build.sh` and modify the variables on top, with the branch name for the release and the release name for the tgz respectively.